10 Steps to Writing a Memorable Missionary Newsletter

 Missionaries face a lot of pressure to be perfect, but you don’t have to add to it by only sharing your triumphs.
 In fact, sharing only the good times can be immobilizing for a support team.
 How do you pray for someone with no problems?
 How do you encourage someone who’s never had a bad day?
 Why send extra money to someone with no needs?

 Remember that you are writing to a group of people who chose to support you.
-Give them the chance to do their job well.
+Give them the chance to do their job well by writing an honest missionary newsletter.

 7. Practice continuity.

 Part of letting supporters do their job well means updating them on what you wrote before.
-Make a note of what prayer requests you’re sharing so you can update readers later.
+Make a note of what prayer requests you’re sharing so you can update readers in later missionary newsletters.
 When you share a story about someone, look for opportunities to share a sequel.

 8. Make things bite-sized.

-The more often you write, the easier this becomes, because you know you’ll have future opportunities to communicate.
+The more often you write missionary newsletters, the easier this becomes, because you know you’ll have future opportunities to communicate.
 You may have a lot to share, but fire-hosing your supporters can unintentionally sway them from reading any of it.

 In our fast-moving world, people are intimidated by long blocks of text.
 So break things up into short, digestible sections.
 Use bullet points.
 Use subheadings.
 Limit your word count on each subject.
 It may seem like you’re getting to say less, but your supporters will read more.